daveprowse/prom-course/labs/lab-01/lab-01.md

   /prometheus --help
   ```

 > Note: There may be dependency issues if you install this way on an Ubuntu or Debian server.
-The previous script is recommended as it sets up your system in a way where you can get right to work with Prometheus.
+The script method is recommended as it sets up your system in a way where you can get right to work with Prometheus.

 > Note: To build from source, see the Prometheus repository: https://github.com/prometheus/prometheus